 The nuclear, tidal and geo-thermal process is under R&D in the perspective of Bangladesh.
 The problem with nuclear project is high expensiveness.
 The Ruppur Nuclear Power Plant is also about tripled its projected expense.

 The tragedy of traditional energy production system

 Of all fuel, coal is seen to be dirtiest all over the world.
 While the world is replacing coal-based energy production to Sustainable Energy Production, Bangladesh’s another installment of another coal-based power plant is frustrating.
 Its long term effect is reported by most of the prominent researches.
 Coal releases numbers of devastating toxic elements into air, water and land.
 It can cause infertility of land, decline of biodiversity, degradation of public health, salinity of water and total destruction of habitat.
 Its effect on air is very devastating that it releases CO, CO2, SO2, NOx, CH4, Hg and Particular Matters which can cause of skin diseases to cancer.
 According to a research paper by Green Peace, coal based power plants reduce more than 60 hazardous pollutants to air.
 A research paper by International Research Journal of Environment Sciences says that the fly ashes by coal based power plants are so acute that it can break the walls of lungs and transfer to blood plasma of cells.

 The Rampal Power Project is rejected by mass people, researcher and climate activists.
 We have already discussed it in another article on Sundarbans.
 Regrettably, there are no alternative of Sundarbans which is regarded as lung of Bangladesh.
 We have already witnessed the devastating socio-economic and environmental impacts of Barapukuria coal project.

 Case Study: Sustainable Energy Production in Developing Countries

-Most of the developing countries are replacing traditional energy production to sustainable energy production.
-China, India, Brazil and African countries are rapidly installing sustainable energy production system.
+Most of the developing countries are replacing traditional energy production with sustainable energy production.
+China, India, Brazil, and African countries are rapidly installing sustainable energy production systems.
 Kenya could be notable for most.
 It has already become a role model for developing countries for sustainable energy production.
-The Kenyan govt. has installed more than 30,000 solar panels and initiated public-private partnership to increase off-grid power supply.
+The Kenyan govt. has installed more than 30,000 solar panels and initiated public-private partnerships to increase off-grid power supply.